 - Turbojet engines for missiles and target drones.

-With more than 50 years of passion and innovation, Safran Power Units has become a global reference in robust, reliable turbines and turbojet engines.
+With almost 60 years of passion and innovation, Safran Power Units has become a global reference in robust, reliable turbines and turbojet engines.

 Safran Power Units power solutions are efficient and reliable as a result of considerable R&D investments and strategic partnerships with the world's leading OEMs.
 Represented worldwide, Safran Power Units provides efficient Support and Service solutions to its customers in order to meet their expectations every day.